 This I Believe

 Our paradoxical American character, founded in revolution from a king, disdains authority but craves leadership and inspiration.
+I believe good storytelling helps bridge this gap.
 I would rather produce a rally than a protest.
 I believe in the importance of both symbolism and metrics.
 I believe in being brave because, to quote Candy Crowley, most times the answer to “What’s the worst that can happen?” is “Nothing you can’t handle.”
 I believe in daring greatly and that we never know unless we ask.
 I believe in leaving places better than we found them, whether choosing sustainable materials to protect the Earth or sweeping the floor after President Obama’s motorcade departs.
 I believe in the preciousness of time, people, and money, and that time is most precious because — while we can recruit more people and raise more money — we can’t create more time.
 I believe that everyone should work in public service and restaurants or retail at some point in life.
 And I believe in full-fat ice cream, in moderation.

 In the News